Michael2109/cobalt/README.md

 ```
 This could be used instead
 ```
+'''
-'''Multiple lines
+Multiple lines
 are treated
 as one
 '''
 ```
 ###Special Characters